The Potential Danger to Satellites due to Ejecta from a 2032 Lunar Impact by Asteroid 2024 YR4: Ejecta Delivery Efficiency for 4 impact

 Ejecta trajectories are computed with the same code as was used for computing the trajectory of \yr4 (Section~\ref{sec:methods}).
 The pole and orientation of the Moon at the time of impact were computed using the SpiceyPy Python wrapper \citep{Annex2020} for NASA's SPICE toolkit \citep{Acton2018}.
 Specifically, we retrieved the orientation of the Moon's north pole, the libration angle of the Moon (i.e., the angle between the Earth vector and the Moon’s prime meridian), and the surface rotation speeds for Julian Ephemeris Date (JDE) 2463589.139 corresponding to approximately 1520 UT on 2032 December 22.
 The Moon’s North Pole direction in the ecliptic J2000 frame is given by the unit vector $\vec{n} = [0.0127,\ -0.0245,\ 0.9996]$ indicating an obliquity relative to the ecliptic of $1.6^\circ$.
 The libration angle was found to be $0.696^\circ$ East, meaning the sub-Earth point was slightly east of the Moon’s prime meridian at the time.
 The rotational velocity of the lunar surface is found to be only a few meters per second, negligible compared to the ejection speeds being considered and the rotational speed of the Moon's surface was ignored in the ejecta simulations.

 The delivery efficiency to the Earth is sensitive to the precise direction and speed at which the material leaves the lunar surface.
 Here we adopt a single speed for ejected material, chosen just above the escape speed because this is what is expected of the bulk of the escaping material \citep{vic87}.
 We also adopt ejection on a cone at $45^o$ to the local normal \citep{mel89}.
 Specifically, each impact is taken to eject material at 2.6 km/s (just above the Moon's escape speed of 2.38 km/s) on a cone with an opening angle ranging from $45\pm5^o$ to the local normal of the geoid \citep{mel89}.
-Though a more sophisticated approach could be taken, it is probably not justified until (and if) an impact of \yr4 on the Moon is better constrained.

 Ejecta particles are numerically integrated with a time step of 0.01 days (= 14.4 minutes) until they hit the Moon, Earth, depart the Earth's Hill sphere (that is, reach a distance larger than 0.01~au from Earth) or the 100 day time limit expires.
 From Figure~\ref{fig:ejecta} it can be seen that if the impact is on the leading side, very little or no material reaches Earth during the time frame in question; however, the delivery efficiencies can reach over 30\% on the trailing side.